 Post-industrial cities face a suite of interconnected problems.
 Reusing urban wood can be viewed as a systems solution to a complex problem – a means by which to begin to renew and revitalize lives and communities as well.

-Among some of society’s most complex challenges – unemployment, ecological degradation, and more – it’s understandable if you didn’t realize that wood waste is also problem.
+Among some of society’s most complex challenges – unemployment, ecological degradation, and more – it’s understandable if you didn’t realize that wood waste is also a problem.
 Yet the problem of urban wood waste can also address some of these societal challenges.

 Wood accounts for more than 10% of the annual waste material in the U.S. In fact, in some years more tree and woody residue was generated from urban areas than was harvested from National Forests.
 And this waste creates costs – for municipalities, businesses, and landfills that pay for its hauling and disposal.